material-motion/material-motion/specifications/context_transitions/directionality.md

 - **Direction**: `forward` **back**: `B` **fore**: `C`
 - **Direction**: `backward` **back**: `B` **fore**: `C`

 Note that our `back` and `fore` variables now has just two distinct permutations.
-Combined with the transition
+If we were to write the B/C transitions with these variables our code might look like so:

 Note that the final transition's arrow is pointed to the left.
 We always keep contexts on the same named "side" of the transition, regardless of direction.